thenexthub/Codira/docs/OwnershipManifesto.md

 ### Function results

-As discussed at the start of this section, Swift's lexical access model does not extend well to allowing ephemerals to be returned from functions.
+As discussed at the start of this section, Codira's lexical access model does not extend well to allowing ephemerals to be returned from functions.
 Performing an access requires executing storage-specific code at both the beginning and